romkatv/powerlevel10k/README.md

 # Powerlevel10k

 Powerlevel10k is a theme for ZSH.
-It's a backward-compatible modern reimplementation of [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) with lower latency, better prompt responsiveness and scores of extra features.
+It's fast, flexible and easy to install and configure.

-Powerlevel10k can be used as a drop-in replacement for Powerlevel9k.
+Powerlevel10k can be used as a [fast](#is-it-really-fast) drop-in replacement for [Powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 When given the same configuration options it will generate
 [the same](#does-powerlevel10k-always-render-exactly-the-same-prompt-as-powerlevel9k-given-the-same-config)
 prompt.
-It will be [much faster](#is-it-really-fast) though.

 ![Powerlevel10k](https://raw.githubusercontent.com/romkatv/powerlevel10k/master/powerlevel10k.png)